 \subsubsection{Statistical Autoencoders}

 Related to inverse problem are latent variable representations of graph data structures.
-In this category the seminal work of the graph VAE~\citep{kipf2016variational, nazari2023geometric}.
+In this category, we focus on the seminal work of the graph VAE~\citep{kipf2016variational, nazari2023geometric}.
 We refer the reader to Appendix~\ref{app:vaes} for a more elaborate discussion on the relationship between VAEs and our proposed framework.
-Related to this are the works \citep{mylonas2021relational, liu2019graph} The proposed work centres around a class of autoencoders dubbed statistical autoencoders, of which there are many variants~\citep{zhao2019infovae, kolouri2019sliced, TURINICI2021294, tolstikhin2018wasserstein}.
-We focus in this work on the MMD~\citep{JMLR:v13:gretton12a} variant of the autoencoder.
+Related to this are the works \citep{mylonas2021relational, liu2019graph}.
+The proposed work centres around a class of autoencoders dubbed statistical autoencoders, of which there are many variants~\citep{zhao2019infovae, kolouri2019sliced, TURINICI2021294, tolstikhin2018wasserstein}.
+We specifically focus on the MMD~\citep{JMLR:v13:gretton12a} variant of the autoencoder.
 Many other variants could be considered.
 Another relevant class of autoencoders are conditional autoencoders~\citep{sohn2015learning}, we will make use of related ideas by conditioning encoder and decoder on geometry.